pajtai/todo.yaml/README.md

 ## FAQ
 - Q: What dependencies are required to run `todo.yaml`?
-    - You can run `todo.yaml` if you have Node installed.
+    - A: You can run `todo.yaml` if you have Node installed.
 I suggest using [nvm](https://github.com/nvm-sh/nvm) to install Node.
 - Q: Wouldn't using a DB be better?
-    A: Depends what you mean by "better."
+    - A: Depends on what you mean by "better."
 Using a file allows easy easy setup with the need to configure a DB.
 Using a file alsow allow you to easily work with and own your data.
+- Q: How do you update the app?
+    - A: `npm i -g todo.yaml` will install or update the app.
+- Q: I update the app, and I see a blank screen.
+How can I fix this?
+    - A: It's a caching issue.
+So if you [hard reload](https://www.hexnode.com/mobile-device-management/help/how-to-clear-cache-and-hard-reload-browsers/), the problem should go away.

 ## Roadmap